 If you decide you do want to form an LLC; Remember to Factor The State and Filing Fees Into Account, when Pricing Your Services.
 You’ll also need to keep different and more thorough business records.

+Key Takeaway:

+There’s A Lot To Think About, When You Launch Your Freelance Business.

 Building A Freelance Website is a secondary consideration; given the marketplace options available.